| New query |

-(2) The platform shall be secured to the forks or mast to prevent tipping, slipping or falling.
+(2) Where the platform is not attached to the boom, the base of the platform shall be secured to the forks or the base of the fork carriage to prevent tipping, slipping or falling.

 (3) The platform shall meet the guardrail and toeboard requirements of section 3210.

-(4) The platform floor shall have no spaces or holes greater than one inch; and
+(4) The platform floor shall have no spaces or holes greater than one inch.

 (5) The platform floor shall have a slip resistant surface.

-(6) Lift trucks used to elevate employees after the effective date of this subsection shall be equipped with a means to prevent the raised platform form lowering at a rate in excess of 135 feet per minute in case of a failure in the load supporting hydraulic control circuits.
+(c) Lift trucks used to elevate personnel shall be equipped with a means to prevent the raised platform from lowering at a rate in excess of 135 feet per minute in case of a failure in the load supporting hydraulic control circuits.

-(e) Whenever a truck is equipped with vertical only, or vertical and horizontal controls elevatable with the lifting carriage or forks, means shall be provided whereby personnel on the platform can shut off the motive power of the truck.
+(f) When a truck is equipped with vertical only, or vertical and horizontal controls that elevate with the lifting carriage or forks (upper controls), means shall be provided whereby personnel on the platform can shut off the motive power of the truck.

-(f) Means shall be provided to render inoperative all operating controls other than those on the elevatable platform when the controls on the elevatable platform have been selected for use.
+(g) Means shall be provided to render inoperative all operating controls other than those on the elevating platform when the controls on the elevating platform have been selected for use.
 Only one location of controls shall be capable of being operated at one time.

-(g) All bridge cranes or other moving or motorized equipment which could overrun or otherwise injure the elevated worker shall be shut down or locked out.
+(h) All bridge cranes and other moving or motorized equipment which could overrun or otherwise injure the elevated worker shall be shut down or locked out.

 (2) Make sure the lifting mechanism is operating smoothly.